grafana/grafana/docs/sources/getting-started/getting-started-sql.md

 # Getting started with Grafana and MS SQL Server

 Microsoft SQL Server is a popular relational database management system that is widely used in development and production environments.
 Grafana ships with a built-in Microsoft SQL Server (MSSQL) data source plugin that allows you to query and visualize data from any Microsoft SQL Server 2005 or newer, including Microsoft Azure SQL Database.
+This topic walks you through the steps to create a series of dashboards in Grafana to display metrics from a MS SQL Server database.

 > **Note:** The plugin is available in Grafana v5.1+.